gnunn1/modernize-apps-jboss/docs/cdk-docs/md/01-moving-existing-apps.md

 **3. Run the RHAMT CLI against the project**

 The RHAMT CLI has a number of options to control how it runs.
-Click on the below command to execute the RHAMT CLI and analyze the existing project:
+Run the below command to execute the RHAMT CLI and analyze the existing project:

 ```